InftyAI/llmaz/docs/envoy-ai-gateway.md

     enabled: true
 ```

-However, [Envoy Gateway installation](https://gateway.envoyproxy.io/latest/install/install-helm/) and [Envoy AI Gateway installation](https://aigateway.envoyproxy.io/docs/getting-started/) can be deployed standalone in case you want to deploy them in other namespaces.
+However, [Envoy Gateway](https://gateway.envoyproxy.io/latest/install/install-helm/) and [Envoy AI Gateway](https://aigateway.envoyproxy.io/docs/getting-started/) can be deployed standalone in case you want to deploy them in other namespaces.

 ### 2. Basic AI Gateway Example